Trinity

 Oneness

 There is one and only one God.
 God is simple (not composed of parts) and stands apart from all creatures as the source and ground of all being.
+The operations of the one God are inseparable.

 “God is one”, there is only one God